trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

     the principal specified by ``hive.metastore.client.principal`` must have sufficient privileges to remove files and directories within the ``hive/warehouse`` directory.
-If the principal does not, only the metadata will be removed, and the data will continue to consume disk space.
+If the principal does not, only the metadata is removed, and the data continues to consume disk space.

     This occurs because the Hive metastore is responsible for deleting the internal table data.
 When the metastore is configured to use Kerberos